TAM Airlines Flight 3054

 TAM Airlines Flight 3054 was a regularly scheduled domestic passenger flight operated by TAM Airlines from Porto Alegre to São Paulo, Brazil.
-On the evening of 17 July 2007, the Airbus A320-233 serving the flight from Porto Alegre overran runway 35L at São Paulo's Congonhas Airport after touching down during moderate rain and crashed into a nearby TAM Express warehouse adjacent to a gas station.
+On the evening of 17 July 2007, the Airbus A320 serving the flight from Porto Alegre overran runway 35L at São Paulo's Congonhas Airport after touching down during moderate rain and crashed into a nearby TAM Express warehouse adjacent to a gas station.
 The aircraft exploded on impact, killing all 187 passengers and crew on board, as well as 12 people on the ground.
 An additional 27 people in the warehouse were injured.
-The accident remains the deadliest aviation disaster in Brazilian and South American history, and was the deadliest involving the Airbus A320 series until the bombing of Metrojet Flight 9268 in 2015.
-It was the last major fatal aviation accident in Brazil until 2024, when Voepass Linhas Aéreas Flight 2283 crashed near São Paulo.
+The accident remains the deadliest aviation disaster in Brazilian and South American history, and was the deadliest involving the Airbus A320 series until the bombing of Metrojet Flight 9268 in 2015 killing 224 people.
+It was the last major fatal aviation accident in Brazil until 2024, when Voepass Linhas Aéreas Flight 2283 crashed near São Paulo killing 62 people.

 The accident was investigated by the Brazilian Air Force's Aeronautical Accidents Investigation and Prevention Center (Centro de Investigação e Prevenção de Acidentes Aeronáuticos; CENIPA), and a final report was issued in September 2009.
 CENIPA concluded that the accident was caused by pilot error during the landing at São Paulo.

 Background

 Congonhas runway refit

 On both of Congonhas Airport's runways (35L/17R and 35R/17L), a slope prevented the drainage of accumulated water on the asphalt.
 The surface was already smooth due to excess rubber from the increased braking required on landing.
-There were no runway end safety areas, as Avenida Washington Luís (a busy avenue), as well as several buildings and houses, were located at the end of runways 35L and 35R.
-On July 24, 2006, less than a year before the accident, a Boeing 737 of BRA Transportes Aéreos had difficulty stopping on runway 35L, but the pilots were able to bring the aircraft to a stop safely by performing a ground loop.
-Due to delays and flight cancellations caused by rains in early 2007, Infraero (the company that manages Congonhas Airport) decided to resurface the airport's main runway.
+There were no runway-end safety areas, as Avenida Washington Luís (a busy avenue) and several buildings and houses were located at the end of runways 35L and 35R.
+On 24 July 2006, less than a year before the accident, a Boeing 737 of BRA Transportes Aéreos had difficulty stopping on runway 35L, but the pilots were able to bring the aircraft to a stop safely by performing a ground loop.
+Due to delays and flight cancellations caused by rains in early 2007, Infraero (the company that managed Congonhas Airport then) decided to resurface the airport's main runway.
 The installation of channeling grooves was planned to reduce the risk of hydroplaning.
-The resurfacing work was completed on June 29, but the grooves were not added.
+The resurfacing work was completed on 29 June, but the grooves were not added.
 Infraero stated that adding the grooves would require an additional 30 days.
 Despite the incomplete refit, the Congonhas runway remained open for use during the 2006–07 Brazilian aviation crisis.